grzesiek-galezowski/tdd-ebook/manuscript/150_Part2Marker.md

 W>
 W> Don't worry.
 After I've layed the groundwork for mock objects, I'll re-introduce TDD in part 3 and write lots of tests.
 Please trust me and be patient.

 After reading part 2, you will understand an opinionated approach to object-oriented design that is based on the idea of object-oriented system being a web of nodes (objects) that pass messages to each other.

-you will understand how mocks fit into test-driving object-oriented code, how to make Statements using mocks maintainable and how some of the practices I introduced in the chapters of part 1 apply to mocks.
-You will also be able to test-drive simple object-oriented systems.
+This will give us a good starting point for introducing mock objects and mock-based TDD in part 3.